danielScLima/DataStructurePerformanceComp/README.md

 ====================

 This repository has a project with the implementation of a Data Structure Performance Comparator.
+It was divided in two parts: a gui and a core.
+This repo is the gui and the core was created as a submodule.

 It is written in C++.